xwmario/Warez/README.md

 - [720pStream](http://www.720pstream.me/)

 ## Media Centre Applications
-- [Plex](https://www.plex.tv/) Your content—from live and recorded TV and personal media, to on-demand web shows, video news, and podcasts—beautifully organized and ready to stream everywhere.
 - [Emby](https://emby.media/) a personal media server with apps on just about every device.
 - [Kodi](https://kodi.tv/) an award-winning free and open source home theater/media center software and entertainment hub for digital media.
 - [OpenPHT](https://github.com/RasPlex/OpenPHT) a community driven fork of Plex Home Theater